dragonfire535/xiao/README.md

 > Note: If you do self-host, you will need to go into the file `index.js` and remove the entries for requests to Discord Bots and Carbon.

 You will also need a Discord App and Token.
 You can get those [here](https://discordapp.com/developers/applications).
 No support is provided for self-hosting, if you self-host, you should know how to do so.
-All API Keys and the Token should be placed in the file `config.json` in the appropriate area.
+All API Keys and the Token should be placed in environment variables.

 ## Licensing
 The bot is licensed under an [ISC license](https://opensource.org/licenses/ISC).
 See the file `LICENSE.md` for more information.